diego773/monday/README.md

 * check x-www-form-urlencoded,

-Click -send and you should see a -Status:200 OK response.
+Click send and you should see a Status:200 OK response.

 ![get balance](./images/getbalance.gif)

 ## Running Test

     1. Run the test file with the following command:
       2. npm run test

 The test file will run the following tests:

-- -POST a new transaction
+- POST a new transaction
-- -POST spend points
+- POST spend points
-- -GET points balance
+- GET points balance